Blog

 - Khosrow R. Shotorbani

-The panelists discussed the transformative potential of this data, painting a picture of a future where it could serve as a crystal ball, enabling early diagnosis and prevention of diseases, leading to cost savings and improved patient care.
+The panelists discussed the transformative potential of this data, painting a picture of a future where it could serve as a crystal ball, enabling early diagnosis and disease prevention, leading to cost savings and improved patient care.

 He noted that this data could even be used to diagnose pre-disease states, a concept that could revolutionize healthcare.